grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 **Johnny:** Look it up in the DTO - it's a `uint` there.
 I don't see the need to redefine that here.

-**Benjamin:** Fine, but what about the trainId - it's a `string`.
-Didn't you tell me we need to use value objects for concepts like this?
+**Benjamin:** Fine, but what about the `trainId` - it's a `string`.
+Didn't you tell me we need to use domain-related value objects for concepts like this?

-**Johnny:** Yes, and we will refactor this `string` into a value object, especially that train id comparisons should be case-insensitive.
+**Johnny:** Yes, and we will refactor this `string` into a value object, especially that we have a requirement that train id comparisons should be case-insensitive.
 But first, I want to finish this Statement before I go into defining and specifying a new type.
 Still, we'd best leave a TODO note to get back to it later:

 ```csharp
  var trainId = Any.String(); //TODO extract value object